 And, we come to the freebies, courtesy of ProDesign Tools, an Adobe partner.
 Enter your e-mail address and follow the link to download the free books, bookmark the sources of videos, and do not start watching them until you have a vacation!
 Not all the books, actually e-books, may be of interest to everyone but there is enough variety to satisfy all.
 Watch the videos with curiosity and some level of suspicion, especially when the presenter declares that his work is “epic, sensational, magnificent” and many other self-congratulatory adjectives.
 Find out what they are doing and question the validity of their claims before trying to reproduce the same.

 And here is one from my collection, Infrared Earthscapes Second Edition.
 You can download a copy for your viewing any time you like.
 I think a print version is better but I cannot make it freely available.
-If you like to have a print copy, you can get one from the site store or direct from MagCloud.
+If you like to have a print copy, you can get one direct from MagCloud.